 Optimization and Distribution

-As the final part of the post-production process, optimize your video for various social channels, media platforms, and patterns of consumption identified during your video production process.
+As the final part of the post-production process, optimize your video for various social channels, media platforms, and consumption patterns identified during your video production process.
 This is where you leverage various distribution networks and campaigns to reach your video to the right people.

 Once your edit is complete, you can convert it to the desired format.
 For platforms like YouTube, Facebook, Twitter, and LinkedIn, mp4 is the best format.
-For Instagram, you may have to crop the video frame to fit posts, carousels, or stories.
-Aspect ratio optimization is an important aspect, ensuring your viewers get the best experience viewing.
+You may have to crop the video frame for Instagram to fit posts, carousels, or stories.
+Aspect ratio optimization is an important aspect, ensuring your viewers get the best viewing experience.

-By hosting the videos on your own website or app or video platforms like YouTube and Facebook, you can start promoting your final video.
+You can start promoting your final video by hosting the videos on your website or app or on video platforms like YouTube and Facebook.
 At this stage, your goals for the video are one step closer to fruition.
 Using analytics platforms, you can track the performance of published videos along the way.
-If your goal is social reach, in-built social analytics can give you insights to execute your video strategy in the best way possible.
+If your goal is social reach, built-in social analytics can give you insights to execute your video strategy in the best way possible.

-While creating your video, it’s important to stay organized and meticulously follow a video production guide.
+While creating your video, it’s crucial to stay organized and meticulously follow a video production guide.
 Your research will pay off as the process unravels.
-For any assistance or enhancements leverage assistance from professional agencies or high-tech video platform solutions.
+For any assistance or enhancements, leverage assistance from professional agencies or high-tech video platform solutions.
 Video can be a drag to produce continuously while inspiring the desired reactions.
-But, it’s worth the effort.
+But it’s worth the effort.

 As a brand, patience and consistency are fundamental to creating enriching video experiences for your audiences.
-If you follow the steps outlined, you can supercharge your video marketing efforts and effectively drive home the brand message.
+Following the steps outlined, you can supercharge your video marketing efforts and effectively drive home the brand message.